-In our experience, many issues that students want to discuss with Dr. Bender can be addressed by carefully reading through the Academic Affairs section of the website, or by talking to Marcia Kwan, Margo Landy or Rachel Allyn-Crane in Academic Affairs, room 501.
+In our experience, many issues that students want to discuss with Dr. Bender can be addressed by carefully reading through the Academic Affairs section of the website, or by talking to Marcia Kwan, Margo Landy or Rachel Allyn-Crane in Academic Affairs.
 We encourage you to use these resources first before making your appointment.

 In the event that you would still like to make an appointment with Dr. Bender, you can stop by the Office of Academic Affairs or email him at email@example.com.

-Please make your appointment with Rachel Allyn-Crane in room 501.
-She can also be reached at 415.749.3318 or at email@example.com.
+Please make your appointment with Rachel Allyn-Crane.
+She can also be reached at 415.749.3318 or at firstname.lastname@example.org.